open-ce/open-ce/doc/README.feedstock_setup.md

 should be copied to the new feedstock repo at `.github/workflows/feedstock-pr.yml`

 On [line 5 of `feedstock-pr.yml`](https://github.com/open-ce/.github/blob/0958304e21dd7733e57dcaf3cbcf362dee877fbb/workflow-templates/feedstock-pr.yml#L5)
-the branch should be changed to the default branch.
-On new repos this may be `main` instead of `master`.
+the branch should be set to the default branch.
+In Open-CE the default branch is `main`.

 ## Non-Functional Contents